Dr. Dolittle: Tail to the Chief

 Dr. Dolittle: Tail to the Chief (also known as Dr. Dolittle 4) is a 2008 American comedy film directed by Craig Shapiro and starring Kyla Pratt and Norm Macdonald.
 It is the fourth film in the Dr. Dolittle series.
 A sequel, Dr. Dolittle: Million Dollar Mutts, was released in 2009.

-Like its predecessor, Dr. Dolittle 3 in 2006, it was released direct to DVD as well, on March 4, 2008.
-It is also the second film in the series not to feature Eddie Murphy as Dr. John Dolittle, or Raven-Symoné as Charisse Dolittle, although Dr. Dolittle was mentioned in the film.
-The role of Lisa Dolittle, originally played by Kristen Wilson, is now played by Karen Holness.
+It was released direct to DVD on March 4, 2008.
+It is the second film in the series to star Kyla Pratt as Maya Dolittle in the lead role as both Eddie Murphy and Raven-Symoné do not appear.
+The role of Lisa Dolittle, originally played by Kristen Wilson, returns.